stashed/docs/docs/guides/platforms/eks-irsa/index.md

 ---
-title: Using Kube2iam with Stash on Amazon EKS
+title: Using IRSA with Stash on Amazon EKS
-description: A guide on how to use EKS Kube2iam with Stash
+description: A guide on how to use EKS IRSA with Stash
 menu:
   docs_{{ .version }}:
-    identifier: platforms-eks-kube2iam
+    identifier: platforms-eks-irsa
-    name: EKS Kub2iam
+    name: EKS IRSA
     parent: platforms
-    weight: 15
+    weight: 10
 product_name: stash
 menu_name: docs_{{ .version }}
 section_menu_id: guides
 ---

-# Using Kube2iam with Stash on Amazon EKS
+# Using IRSA with Stash on Amazon EKS

-This guide will show you how to use Kube2iam of [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) with Stash.
+This guide will show you how to use IRSA(IAM Roles for Service Accounts) of [Amazon Elastic Kubernetes Service (Amazon EKS)](https://aws.amazon.com/eks/) with Stash.
 Here, we are going to backup a MariaDB database and store the backed up data into a [AWS S3 bucket](https://aws.amazon.com/s3/).Then, we are going to show how to restore this backed up data.

 ## Before You Begin

-- At first, you need to have an EKS cluster.
+- At first, you need to have an EKS cluster with [IRSA](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) enabled.
 If you don't already have a cluster, create one from [here](https://aws.amazon.com/eks/).
 - Install `Stash` in your cluster following the steps [here](/docs/setup/README.md).
 - Install `KubeDB` operator in your cluster following the steps [here](https://kubedb.com/docs/latest/setup/).
-- Install [Kube2iam](https://github.com/jtblin/kube2iam) in your cluster.
 - You should be familiar with the following `Stash` concepts:
   - [BackupConfiguration](/docs/concepts/crds/backupconfiguration.md)
   - [BackupSession](/docs/concepts/crds/backupsession.md)